raja-1432362/Hotel-website/README.md

-Thanks!
-Now that I’ve reviewed your full project including `index.html`, `style.css`, and `script.js`, here is a **complete and polished `README.md`** file tailored for your GitHub repository.
-It presents your project with a professional tone, highlights its features, and reflects the technical depth of your implementation.

----

 # 🌄 Mountview Darjeeling – Luxury Himalayan Retreat

 Welcome to **Mountview Darjeeling**, a beautifully crafted and fully responsive hotel website designed for a luxury Himalayan retreat.
 This project combines elegant visuals, advanced front-end interactions, and a smooth user experience using only HTML, CSS, and JavaScript.